Program in Optimization and Quantitative Decision Science

 - Robert J. Vanderbei, Oper Res and Financial Eng

-The program offers a coherent, integrated set of core courses that are based on analytic methods, with applications in the planning and control of complex systems required by a modern technological society.
+The certificate program can be of interest to students in engineering, the sciences, and the liberal arts who are interested in analytical thinking and quantitative reasoning for the purpose of decision making under uncertainty.
 Emphasis is placed on rigorous modeling and analysis, taking advantage of the vast flow of data and ubiquitous computing power available today.

-The EMS certificate program complements the certificate programs in applications of computing, applied and computational mathematics, and finance.
+The OQDS certificate program complements the certificate programs in applications of computing, statistics and machine learning, applied and computational mathematics, and finance.

 Admission to the Program

-The EMS certificate program is open to both B.S.E. and A.B. students.
+The OQDS certificate program is open to both B.S.E. and A.B. students.
 B.S.E. students are required to take math through Math 201 and 202, which will satisfy the math prerequisites of any of the core courses.
 However, there is flexibility in the choice of core courses, and the math prerequisites depend on the electives that a student chooses.
 For A.B. students, it is their responsibility to take the necessary prerequisites for their program of study; students are encouraged to take Math 202 (and preferably Math 201) prior to the certificate program's core course requirements.